guettli/yaml-and-Jinja-for-configuration-management/README.md

 But today "servers" get used less often.
 You use containers and containers don't get updated.

 I think back to imperative makes sense.

+# December 2021: Starlak

+By chance I came across [Starlak](https://github.com/bazelbuild/starlark).
+A programming language for configuration.
+Created by google for their build-system bazel.

+Looks cool.
+Looks like Python.